Belarusians worldwide demand free and fair elections

 On July 27, US Senators Dick Durbin (D-IL), Marco Rubio (R-FL), and Ben Cardin (D-MD) introduced a bipartisan resolution calling for a free, fair, and transparent presidential election in Belarus taking place on August 9, 2020, including the unimpeded participation of all presidential candidates.
 The resolution was agreed to in Senate without amendment and with a preamble by Unanimous Consent.
 The full text of the resolution can be found on the US Congress website.

-On August 9, Belarusians worldwide are joining peaceful rallies to support free and fair elections in Belarus.
-This Sunday, peaceful demonstrations will take place simultaneously in the following cities (all times are local relative to each event’s location).
+The movement in support of Belarus has quickly become international, joined by over 100 cities on five continents.
+On August 9, Belarusians worldwide are holding rallies to support free and fair elections in Belarus.
+Here are just some of the peaceful demonstrations that will take place simultaneously in different cities around the world this Sunday (all times are local relative to each event’s location).

 New York, NY

 - When: August 9, 8:00 am – 8:00 pm

 - Where: in front of the Consulate General of Belarus (708 3rd Ave #20, New York, NY 10017)

 - What: Silent protest to demand free and fair elections

 - When: August 9, 5:00 pm – 8:00 pm

 - What: Main rally to support free and fair elections, and demand release of all political prisoners